 Overwatering and Underwatering

 Perhaps the biggest threat to the well-being of your orchid plant is too much water.
-It can be a common occurrence in pots with poor or no drainage, as the water can stagnate in the bottom of the potting vessel.
-This limits the amount of oxygen to the roots of the plant, causing a slow but noticeable decaying of the root structure and an overall decline in the plant’s health.
+It can be common in pots with poor or no drainage, as the water can stagnate in the bottom of the potting vessel.
+This limits the amount of oxygen to the plant’s roots, causing a slow but noticeable decaying of the root structure and an overall decline in the plant’s health.

-Option 1 – is to leave the orchid plant in a bright, relatively warm spot and don’t consider watering again until the soil base has almost completely dried through.
+Option 1 – is to leave the orchid plant in a bright, relatively warm spot and don’t consider watering again until the soil base has completely dried.
 This could be anywhere from 2 to 4 weeks, depending on the time of year.

-Option 2 – if things are looking a little more severe, your best bet is going to be to re-pot your orchid in a fresh potting container (with drainage).
-Carefully remove the plant from its current vessel and cut away any of the root structure that appears to be particularly affected by decay.
+Option 2 – if things look a little more severe, your best bet is to re-pot your orchid in a fresh potting container (with drainage).
+Carefully remove the plant from its current vessel and cut away any root structure that appears to be particularly affected by decay.
 Once complete, repot in a suitable orchid potting vessel and monitor carefully over the coming days and weeks.

-If the leaves and foliage of your orchid plant appear to be wilting, drooping or even dropping, there’s a good chance it’s feeling a little thirsty.
-Reach for your trusty moisture meter or soil probe to determine just how dry the soil is and proceed to give the orchid plant base a good soaking.
-Again, monitor closely over the coming days and weeks and top up with a fresh watering cycle once the soil has dried approximately 70 to 80% again.
+If the leaves and foliage of your orchid plant appear to be wilting, drooping, or even dropping, there’s a good chance it’s feeling a little thirsty.
+Reach for your trusty moisture meter or soil probe to determine how dry the soil is, and give the orchid plant base a good soaking.
+Again, monitor closely over the coming days and weeks and start a fresh watering cycle once the soil has dried approximately 70 to 80% again.